shadps4-compatibility/shadps4-game-compatibility/README.md

 - Only publish reports with unmodified game dumps.
 If any patches or modifications are applied, the report will be removed.
 Repackaging your dumps to FPKGs will be treated the same way.

 **Use the comment section only for reporting changes on a new release**
-- This isn't a place to discuss with eachother or to ask for support, only comment when you want to report about new major releases, any off-topic comment will be deleted.
+- This isn't a place for discussion or support requests.
+Only comment when you want to report about new major releases, any off-topic comments will be deleted.

 ## Information: